sindremb/cloudbrokermodel/bcl/README.txt

 	-plimit <integer>		| default: -1, optional
 	sets the maximum number of paths to generate for each (service, provider) combination, ignores limit on -1

+	-nomappings				| default: not set
+	if given, tells pregeneration to skip pregeneration of mappings where otherwise done as default